Madre Hill

-Madre Hill (born January 2, 1976) is an American former professional football running back, playing last for the Oakland Raiders of the National Football League (NFL).
-Considered one of the greatest running backs to come out of the University of Arkansas, Hill was named first-team All-SEC in 1995 and was named to the Razorbacks' all-time team for the 1990s.
+Madre Hill (born January 2, 1976) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks.
+He was named first-team All-SEC in 1995 and was named to the Razorbacks' all-time team for the 1990s.
 He formerly held the all-time season rushing record for Arkansas high schools and for the Arkansas Razorbacks.

 Early life

 Madre Hill grew up in Malvern, Arkansas, where he began playing organized football at an early age.
 Even before Hill reached high school, leagues were instituting rules in order to keep things fair for his opponents.
 While playing youth football in the Wilson Intermediate Football League, Hill gained a reputation for scoring practically every time he touched the ball, causing scoring in games to get out of hand.
 As a result a bylaw was created that limited Hill to three touchdowns if his team was ahead by more than fourteen points.
 The rule came to be known as the "Madre Hill Rule", but had been out of use for many years until the league re-instated it in 2011 to respond to the abilities of Demias Jimerson, who was dominating games in a similar fashion to Hill.

 Hill went on to Malvern High School, where he rushed for a then-state record 6,010 yards and 68 touchdowns.
 As a senior Hill ran for a state record 2863 yards and led Malvern to a Class AAA State Championship in 1993, running for over 200 yards in the title game.
 Following his senior year Hill was named Reebok National High School Player of the Year, and was named All-American by USA Today and Blue Chip Illustrated for the second time by each publication.
 Hill was also a Gatorade Circle of Champions Player of the Year for Arkansas, and closed his high school career with 3 All-State and All-District selections.